Objective - Sports Facilities

-- 2023 - On February 28, the City authorized the relocation of the dog parks located at Stuart Nelson Park to Noble Park.
-After visiting site options, the City approved on March 28, the relocation of the dog parks to an area adjacent to the Anna Baumer building and behind the amphitheater.
+- 2023 (Dog Park Relocation) - On February 28, the City authorized relocating the dog parks at Stuart Nelson Park to Noble Park.
+After visiting site options, the City approved on March 28 moving the dog parks to an area adjacent to the Anna Baumer building and behind the amphitheater.
 MAP - The area shaded green in the location for the new dog parks.
 This area, which is similar in size to the current dog parks, has natural shade and open running space for dogs.
 Plus, it is secluded from Lake Montgomery and associated waterfowl.
 The next steps will be to complete the design and construction documents with the goal of opening the dog parks at Noble Park before the closure of the existing dog parks at Stuart Nelson Park.
 The access road into the area also will be improved due to the traffic increase.
 The blue square shows the site of new pickleball courts.
 The request for proposals to relocate the dog parks is expected to be issued in August 2023.

-- 2023 - Architect Jeff Canter with Peck Flannery Gream Warren provided an update on the outdoor sports complex on March 28.
+- 2023 (Outdoor Sports Park) - Architect Jeff Canter with Peck Flannery Gream Warren provided an update on the outdoor sports complex on March 28.
 The project has included research and analysis, stakeholder engagement, and master planning.
-Currently, the schematic design includes five multi-use rectangular soccer fields, four multi-use diamond-shaped ball fields, and one championship diamond-shaped ball field which can incorporate a football or soccer field.
+The schematic design includes five multi-use rectangular soccer fields, four multi-use diamond-shaped ball fields, and one championship diamond-shaped ball field which can incorporate a football or soccer field.
 There are approximately 1700 parking spaces with additional space for overflow parking.
-The design phase will continue to finalize a variety of details and then construction documents will be created.
-The expectation is for construction to begin late this year and continue through 2024 with a spring 2025 opening.
+As of August 2023, the project is designed with construction documents being prepared.
+The expectation is for construction to begin late in 2023 and continue through 2024 with a spring 2025 opening.
 Project Update Presentation

 Disc Golf Course City is working with Technology Department and PFGW for project design which includes planning for the changes to the Disc Golf Course at Stuart Nelson Park since the Outdoor Sports Facility will use much of that park.
 City held a meeting with PFGW and the Chair of the local disc golf club to walk the disc golf course and discuss the relocation of a few disc golf holes.